Apple may be considering stock split: Bernstein

-NEW YORK (Reuters) - Bernstein Research on Tuesday wrote that Apple Inc (AAPL.O) may be considering a stock split, a move that could lead to the pricy company's inclusion in the Dow Jones Industrial Average .DJI.
+NEW YORK, July 31 (Reuters) - Bernstein Research on Tuesday wrote that Apple Inc may be considering a stock split, a move that could lead to the pricy company’s inclusion in the Dow Jones Industrial Average.

 The firm gave no reason for why Apple might take such a move, which would double the number of Apple shares while halving the price.
 Calls to Bernstein were not returned.